 Meggie Kempner is the granddaughter of New York socialite Nan Kempner and has created a clothing line inspired by her grandmother that reimagines classic sportswear with a contemporary city-chic aesthetic.

-> Ex-New York magazine reporter Brian Feldman recently identified the women behind Instagram gossip account DeuxMoi, claiming they are Meggie Kempner and Melissa Lovallo.
+Ex-New York magazine reporter Brian Feldman recently identified the women behind the Instagram gossip account DeuxMoi, claiming they are Meggie Kempner and Melissa Lovallo.
 Hailey Bieber confirmed his findings.

-> What Is Meggie Kempner’s Net Worth?
+What Is Meggie Kempner’s Net Worth?

 Meggie Kempner is a fashion designer and stylist who founded her own label in 2014.
 Along the way, they’ve integrated travel goods into their apparel designs.

 She is the granddaughter of renowned NYC socialite Nan Kempner, who served as a Yves Saint Laurent muse and had one of the largest private couture collections worldwide.
 With pieces ranging from Valentino to Dior in her closet, Nan Kempner’s style became an icon for New York City.